 Step 3 – Digital Thermometer

-Adjust the nut or the slotted fine, and adjust the potentiometer of the digital thermometer to correct the temperature as needed.
+Adjust the nut or the slotted fine, and adjust the potentiometer of the digital thermometer as needed to correct the temperature.
 This is done by simply turning the adjuster until an accurate reading is reached.

 Some digital thermometers don’t require any adjustment of a screw or nut.
 You need to locate the reset button.
 When water’s freezing or boiling point is achieved, push or hold the button, and that’s it.